-Paperboy was released to arcades in 1984 by Atari Games.
-It featured a custom bicycle handle controller that the player would use to accelerate, brake, and turn the titular Paperboy's bicycle on screen.
-A button would cause him to throw his paper to the left, to either deliver the paper perfectly in a mailbox or doorstep, or for more destructive purposes.
+Paperboy was released to arcades in 1985 by Atari Games.
+It features a custom bicycle handle controller that the player can use to accelerate, brake, and turn the titular Paperboy's bicycle on screen.
+A button causes him to throw his paper to the left, to either deliver the paper perfectly in a mailbox or doorstep, or for more destructive purposes.
 There have been many console and handheld versions of Paperboy, from the Commodore 64 and TRS-80 all the way to Xbox Live Arcade.